JoshRobertson9/CommutesCalc_GoogleMapsAPI/README.md

 ## Overview

-This tool can perform a number of different calculations relating to the driving commutes between a number of different places using the Google Maps API.
+This tool can perform various calculations relating to the driving commutes between any number of locations using the Google Maps API.

 ## Tools